-Today when you walk into a procery store, you see thousands of dimerent foods-nearly 10,000 in a typical store.
-Because of new technology, changes in acriculture, and improvements in transportation, Americans today enjoy a rich and varied food supply.
+Today when you walk into a grocery store, you see thousands of different foods-nearly 10,000 in a typical store.
+Because of new technology, changes in agriculture, and improvements in transportation, Americans today enjoy a rich and varied food supply.

-e first setting until the mid-1800's, the time of th ived on farms.
-They ate mostly what they most Americ could grow t preserves.
-The lew people who lived in towns ate what was gr wn in the surrounding counand tryside.
-For many peo that meant a diet that consisted mainly of pork no corn.
-A typical winter day's meals might have included: breakfast---salt pork and grits; lunch---salt pork, applesauce made from dried apples and hoe cake (corn meal cooked on a hoe over an open fire); dinnercorn meal mush.
+From the time of the first settlers until the mid-1800's, most Americans lived on farms.
+They ate mostly what they could grow themselves.
+The few people who lived in towns and cities ate what was grown in the surrounding countryside.
+For many people, that meant a diet that consisted mainly of pork and corn.
+A typical winter day's meals might have included: breakfast-salt pork and grits; lunch-salt pork, applesauce made from dried apples and hoe cake (corn meal cooked on a hoe over an open fire); dinner-corn meal mush.

-During the summer and autumn, these early Americans aloyed many fresh vegetables and fruits.
+During the summer and autumn, these early Americans alloyed many fresh vegetables and fruits.
 But there were few reliable ways to preserve those foods so they could be enjoyed year-round.
 Fruits like apples were dried-and cookbooks of the period advised cutting out sections of dried fruit that were infested with insect eggs!